The Seljuk Han of Anatolia

 The high-quality stonework of the portal is impressive, and is similar to

 the Ak Han in appearance.
-It comprises a door
+It consists of a door

-with a high pointed arch an an elaborate frame decoration of arrows and
+with a high pointed arch and an elaborate frame decorated by arrows and

 Calligraphic and vegetal patterns dominate the decorative scheme.
 The

-radiating figures of winged angels.
-These unusual angel sculptures have made this
+radiating figures of winged angels cut in high relief.
+These unusual angel sculptures

 surmounting the niche are figures of serpents holding small human heads in their